kaneymhf/kaneymf/README.md

 - 📫 How to reach me **facincani.maykon@gmail.com**

-- 📄 Know about my experiences [I have 10+ experience in IT, I started my career with user support and implementation and maintenance of Linux servers.
+- 📄 Know about my experiences **I have 10+ experience in IT, I started my career with user support and implementation and maintenance of Linux servers.
 I also have experience developing web applications with Laravel and Vue.
 Participated in IT Management activities, such as contracts, process mapping and regulations.
 I am a proactive professional who is always looking for new professional challenges](I have 10+ experience in IT, I started my career with user support and implementation and maintenance of Linux servers.
 I also have experience developing web applications with Laravel and Vue.
 Participated in IT Management activities, such as contracts, process mapping and regulations.
-I am a proactive professional who is always looking for new professional challenges)
+I am a proactive professional who is always looking for new professional challenges)**

 - ⚡ Fun fact **I have watched 1000+ animes series**